Do you know how to tell if your cat is a Bengal mix, especially if there is no pedigree “paper trail” to follow?

-In this guide, we look at how you can tell if your cat is a Bengal mix, or possibly even a pure Bengal.
+In this guide, we look at how you can tell if your cat is a Bengal tabby mix, or possibly even a pure Bengal.

 This breed was largely created by breeding several different domesticated cats to each other and with the Asian Leopard Cat (read our guide here to the history of the Bengal cat).

 As such, some of the features of the Bengal Cat may be shared with the cats that make up their pedigree, so if you cat has a bit of Ocicat in them, they might be spotted.

-In this article, we are going to look at how you can tell if your cat is part Bengal mix.
+In this article, we are going to look at how you can tell if your cat is a Bengal mix.

 Look At Coat Colors and Markings To Determine If Your Cat Is A Bengal Tabby Mix (Or Other Mix)